 “His member [male part] is like an ivory tusk ornamented with sapphires.”SS 5:14 EXB

 We’ve built our culture around the male gaze, and christians are often the first to declare women are not visual.
-I highly encourage reading the whole passage, 5:10-16, but I think it’s worth pointing out here that in Song of Songs, the wife praises her husband’s body with a root word that is more specific than most of the popular versions imply.
+I highly encourage reading the whole passage, 5:10-16, but I think it’s worth pointing out here that in Song of Songs, the wife praises her husband’s body with a root word that may be more specific than most of the popular versions imply.
 This does not mean we should begin objectifying male bodies as we do female bodies, but we can recognize the husband’s body arouses the wife too.